Our History

 Bradford Alliance On Community Care

-It was created by community and voluntary groups and organisations to strengthen the voices of community care service users and carers in the planning of health and social care across the Bradford Metropolitan district.
+It was created by community and voluntary groups and organisations to strengthen the voices of community care service users and carers in the planning of health and social care across the Bradford District.

 BACC campaigned tirelessly for the involvement of older people and disabled people as core to the development of effective public policy. ⠀